 OR if you have more space and are feeling creative (and also have the skills to create), build a zoo!
 This is a fun visual for the kids and an easy way to store all the stuffed animals.
 The best part?
 The kids are more inclined to return their animals to the zoo or if they need want one, they’ll most likely pick from the ones they can see.
 Check out the tutorial here.

 How cool is this?
-Buy a hanging shoe organizer and place on the closet or bedroom door.
+Buy a hanging shoe organizer and place on the closet or bedroom door to organize several types of kids toys.
 Then gather the barbies, G.I.
 Joes, stuffed animals, etc. and place inside.
 This organizer works great for shoes (of course), but also scarves/bras/belts, bathroom toiletries, laundry or cleaning supplies, extra desk supplies, crafts, snacks or spices.
 Essentially, picture one of these hanging in any room in your home, and then spend the next week placing items inside.
 It’s an amazing addition that saves space while allowing everyone to see what’s inside.

 Toy chests are a simple tool to store toys.
 You can find wooden toy chests, pirate themed, cloth ones.
 Sometimes there are separators inside, sometimes it’s one big area.
 You can buy large ones or small ones.
 So many options that will depend on what you plan to place inside your storage toy bin.